mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

 Type 'string' is not assignable to type 'number'.typescript(2322)
 ```

-And if you're not using TypeScript, MST will let you know about it in the runtime:
+Even if you're not using TypeScript, MST will let you know about it in the runtime:

 ```
 [mobx-state-tree] Error while converting `{"nextId":"3","tasks":[{"id":0,"text":"Philosopher’s Path","done":true},{"id":1,"text":"Visit the temple","done":false},{"id":2,"text":"Drink matcha","done":false}]}` to `ViewModel`: at path "/nextId" value `"3"` is not assignable to type: `number` (Value is not a number).
 ```

-If you want to avoid even this much initial code, you're free to initialize the view model with no tasks.
+If you want to avoid even this much initial code, you can initialize the ViewModel with no tasks.
 Since we wrote the `nextId` value as a literal, MST will assume it's optional, and the provided value is the default.
 So this code:

 ```ts
 const ViewModel = t.model("ViewModel", {